CV

 2021 Technology and Public Purpose Series, Harvard Kennedy School

-2021 Protecting & Promoting Democracy with Technology, Harvard Kennedy School
+2021 Protecting & Promoting Democracy w/ Technology, Harvard Kennedy School

 2021 Surveillance in the Urban Space, RightsCon